Flying Copper

 The piece was first shown on cardboard that was suspended from the ceiling at the Turf War exhibition in the East End of London in 2003.
 Screenprints were released in 2003 with two different background colours; blue and pink.
+The edition totals 150 signed prints, 600 unsigned prints as well 8 artist's proofs with pink faces and 63 artist's proofs with pink backgrounds.